Our staff will respond to your query promptly and provide detailed information to your questions.

 Breakfast at hotel.
 Transfer to Ivalo airport for your return flight to Helsinki.

 Price per person.
 Adult price based on 2 adults travelling together.
-Contact us for prices for larger families.
+Family quad is 2 adults and 2 children age 3-11 sharing a large igloo and small cabin.
 Standard tour includes 1 night in glass igloo and 3 nights in log cabin.

 Availability is limited over Christmas, and a non-refundable 20% deposit is due within 7 days from the date we confirm the booking to you.